mnzaki/coolsoft-13-wiki/Conventions-and-Guidelines.md

 Example commit message:
 ```
-Change the argument list of my_cool_method.
+Issue #42, change the argument list of my_cool_method.

 There were unused arguments.
 Notice the empty line after the short description.
 This content can be as small or as big as you want.
 You can even skip it entirely.